-IPEX syndrome usually develops during the first few days or weeks of life, and affects exclusively boys.
-It manifests with the sequential appearance of the triad of enteropathy, autoimmune disease, cutaneous involvement, but the clinical features and severity of the disease can vary considerably between individuals.
+IPEX syndrome usually develops during the first few days or weeks of life and affects exclusively boys.
+It manifests with the sequential appearance of the triad of enteropathy, autoimmune disease, and cutaneous involvement, but the clinical features and severity of the disease can vary considerably between individuals.
 Severe autoimmune enteropathy manifests with intractable secretory diarrhea leading to malabsorption, electrolyte disturbance and failure to thrive.
 Vomiting, ileus, gastritis or colitis can also be observed.
-Patients also present with autoimmune endocrinopathies, generally insulin-dependent diabetes mellitus (type 1 DM; see this term) but also thryroiditis leading to hypothyroidism or hyperthyroidism.
-Skin involvement consists in generalized pruriginous eruption resembling eczema, psoriasis, and/or atopic or exfoliative dermatitis.
+Patients also present with autoimmune endocrinopathies, generally insulin-dependent diabetes mellitus (type 1 DM), but also thryroiditis leading to hypothyroidism or hyperthyroidism.
+Skin involvement consists of a generalized pruriginous eruption resembling eczema, psoriasis, and/or atopic or exfoliative dermatitis.
 Less frequently, alopecia or onychodystrophy can be observed.
 Patients may develop autoimmune cytopenias, thrombocytopenia, hemolytic anemia and neutropenia.
 Autoimmune involvement may also lead to pneumonitis, hepatitis, nephritis, myositis, splenomegaly and/or lymphadenopathy.
-Local or systemic infections (e.g. pneumonia, Staphylococcus aureus infections, candidiasis) may occur but seem to be due to loss of skin and gut barriers, immunosuppressive therapies, and poor nutrition rather than primary immunodeficiency.
+Local or systemic infections (e.g. pneumonia, Staphylococcus aureus infections, candidiasis) may occur but seem to be due to loss of skin and gut barriers, immunosuppressive therapies, and poor nutrition rather than a primary immunodeficiency.

 IPEX syndrome is caused by mutations in the FOXP3 gene (Xp11.23).
 This gene codes for a forkhead transcription factor which controls the development and function of CD4+ CD25+ regulatory T cells, a major lymphocyte population involved in downregulation of immune responses and self-tolerance.

 Diagnosis is based on clinical examination, family history, and laboratory findings revealing autoimmune enteropathy (anti-enterocyte, harmonin and villin autoantibodies), type 1 DM (antibodies against insulin, pancreatic islet cells, or anti-glutamate decarboxylase), thyroiditis (anti-thyroglobulin and anti-microsome peroxidase antibodies) and cytopenia (anti-platelets and anti-neutrophils antibodies, positive Coombs test).
 Molecular genetic testing confirms the diagnosis.

 Differential diagnosis includes Wiskott-Aldrich and Omenn syndromes, STAT1 deficiency, CD25 deficiency, IL10R deficiency, STAT5b deficiency, transient neonatal diabetes, severe combined immunodeficiency or intermediate forms of combined immunodeficiency, X-linked thrombocytopenia and pancreatic hypoplasia or agenesis (see these terms).